mhorod/chess/README.md

 1. Clone the repository
 2. In the directory containing `pom.xml` run `mvn clean javafx:run`
 3. Alternatively you can run `app.Main` class from your IDE
+4. You can build the project with `mvn package` - this will create a jar file inside `target` directory

 ## Changelog